Check out what has been happening recently and what events are coming up.

 A normal treatment; what to expect

-Receive and return pre appointment assessment form: health questions and declaration (at first appointment)
+Receive and return pre appointment assessment form or answer over phone/text: health questions and declaration (at first appointment)

 Following appointments will require confirmation of no changes to health and signature on day of appointment

-Confirmation text/email sent on day of treatment to confirm fit to be treated
+Confirmation text/email sent on day/day before treatment to confirm fit to be treated

-Therapist arrives at appointment time wearing mask or patient arrives at office wearing mask
+Therapist arrives at appointment time wearing mask or patient arrives at appointment time (no earlier) at RESTORE wearing mask

 Set up and quick visual assessment with social distance observed masks continue to be worn

-Therapist uses sink under permission but uses own disposable towel and cleans tap.
-Bathroom next to office used and cleaned.
+HOME VISIT: Therapist uses sink under permission but uses own disposable towel and cleans tap.

 Table is packed away and cleaned thoroughly outside property.
 Patient is escorted out of room and leaves building.